 Netlogo and Loyalty Bay

-Here at Loyalty Bay, we’ve built a product called Super Users.
-Basically it allows you to get a sense of how active your users are on social media just from an email address.
+Here at Loyalty Bay, we’ve built a product called Super Users (update 2018 — Super Users has been discontinued).
+Basically, it allows you to get a sense of how active your users are on social media just from an email address.
 It’s a simple way of looking for those users that are much more highly connected to other people on social networks like Facebook and Twitter.
 Why is this important?
 Because these Super Users are the key to getting knowledge about your brand or business spreading quickly.
 If you give a Super User a great experience, the benefits can be, well, super!
 But if they get bad vibes about you…. not so much 😉

 The view shows lots of little green “users”, all interconnected to some degree with links between them.
-The links will act as a mechanism for the users to share a message between themselves – you can think of this as being the sentiment that a user feels for your brand or product.
+The links will act as a mechanism for the users to share a message between themselves — you can think of this as being the sentiment that a user feels for your brand or product.
 There is also a single red user, who currently is the only person who knows about the message.
-When we set the model running, time passes in discrete chunks (called ticks), and at each tick the message can be spread from someone who knows it to any of their neighbours.
+When we set the model running, time passes in discrete chunks (called ticks).
+At each tick, the message can be spread from someone who knows it to any of their neighbours.
 Here’s what the model looks like after 40 ticks have passed: